 The EU Landfill Directive 99/31/EC aims to prevent or reduce as far as possible negative effects on the environment from the landfilling of waste, by introducing stringent technical requirements for waste and landfill facilities and through setting targets for the reduction of biodegradable municipal waste going to landfill.
-This is implemented in the UK through the Waste and Emissions

-Trading Act 2003.
-European Directives will continue to influence the management and disposal of waste in the Plan area and the country as a whole.
-Essex and Southend-on-Sea will need to continue to move towards more sustainable methods of waste management (higher up the waste hierarchy) to meet these requirements, reduce greenhouse gas emissions and move away from landfilling waste.
+This is implemented in the UK through the Waste and Emissions Trading Act 2003.
+European Directives such as the EU Landfill Directive will continue to influence the management and disposal of waste in the Plan area and the country as a whole whilst the United Kingdom remains a Member State of the European Union.